 The major complaints of many critics to this opening is that this is not how a musical piece is created—being given the music in bits and pieces by surroundings sounds.
 But that’s not the point.
 What is, is that we are seeing and, more importantly, hearing how a composer takes bits and pieces and builds them into a melody.
 It may be happening in his head and not in the Vienna woods, but the process is the same.
 Bits and pieces being skillfully added together to formulate a coherent and fully realized piece of music.
 It is my belief that, created by composers and musicians, this opening sequence was too sophisticated for its critics who found the on screen inspiration for the music inauthentic.
 In short, they just didn’t get.

 From the Vienna woods in the early morning the film dissolves to the late evening and a beer garden with an adjacent inn where Strauss—in a bandstand—is now working with a small female orchestra.
-During the intervening time—which was the bulk of the day—he was orchestrating the piece until it a completed and fully realized orchestral piece.
-As this process would be bore an audience, as two comic characters exchange dialogue we see Strauss in the background as he pauses the music to instruct one of the performers.
-All this is done so that if you aren’t looking you won’t even notice.
-But it is there From this point until the dizzying climax of the sequence Tiomkin’s orchestrations, re-juxtapositions and even music of his own to slightly augment Strauss, the composer/arranger subtly services both the music and the film.
+During the intervening time—which was the bulk of the day—he had orchestrated the piece until it a completed and fully realized orchestral piece.
+As this process would be bore an audience, while two comic characters exchange dialogue we see Strauss in the background as he pauses the music to instruct one of the performers.
+All this is done so that, if you aren’t looking, you won’t notice.
+But it is there.
+From this point until the dizzying climax of the sequence Tiomkin’s orchestrations, re-juxtapositions and even music of his own to slightly augment Strauss, this composer/arranger subtly services both the music and the film.

 So, while Strauss is working with the orchestra, Korjus is in one of the inn’s rooms finishing cleaning her gown and putting on her hat.
 The owner’s wife, mistaking her for Strauss’s wife, comments about how wonderful it must be to be married to an artist and especially Johann Strauss and Korjus agrees.

-(It should also be noted that the black& White photography here as with the rest of the sequence is superb earned the film’s photographer an academy award nomination)
+(It should also be noted that the black&white photography here, as with the rest of the sequence, is superb and earned the film’s photographer an academy award nomination)

-Reaching Strauss, their two faces close, as he plays the violin and she sings to him the music makes them seem as one.
+Reaching Strauss, their two faces close, he plays the violin and she sings to him, the music makes them seem as one.
 The photography is particularly beautifully here and watching it made me feel I was seeing two people making love with music.
 Then suddenly Gravey hands off his Violin and the two begin to waltz.
-Slowly at first and then as the orchestration changes to a full throated rendition of Waltz their dancing increases in speed as they twirl around the bandstand over and over as the dancing becomes more and frenetic and the two become enraptured by sheer the passion of it.
-Soon Koljus is no longer singing lyrics but, but instead, pure coloratura which becomes like another instrument adding to the effect of the scene.
-This goes on for quite a bit as they dance around and around in sheer exultation until the music ends and in total exhaustion the two fall together on the grass with each looking at the other knowing how much in love with the other.
+Slowly at first and then as the orchestration changes to a full throated rendition of Waltz their dancing increases in speed as they twirl around the bandstand over and over as the dancing becomes more and frenetic and the two become enraptured by the sheer passion of it.
+Soon Koljus is no longer singing lyrics but, instead, pure coloratura which becomes another instrument adding to the effect of the scene.
+This goes on for quite a bit as they dance around and around in sheer exstasy until the music ends and exhausted the two fall together on the grass with each looking at the other knowing how much in love they are.

-I hope if you have a chance to see the film and most especially The Tale OF The Vienna Woods sequence, you will experience the kind of joy I do whenever I watch this sequence.
+I hope you have a chance to see the film and most especially The Tale OF The Vienna Woods sequence You will experience the kind of joy I do whenever I watch this sequence.
 As far as I am concerned it could go on and forever.
-It is a neglected masterpiece.
+The sequence is a neglected masterpiece.